wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab7_Email_Advanced.md

 ## Step 4.
 Enhancing Routing based on a Subject
-In this task, you will be checking the **Cisco Live** text in **Subject**.
-If it is not there, the task will be closed with the auto-reply message "There is no Cisco Live text in your subject".
+In this task, you will be checking **"Cisco Live"** text in the **Subject**.
+If it is not there, the task will be routed to another queue **Email_Q2**.

-The branch node allows you to split your flow based on conditional statements without the need to write any custom code.
+We will use the **Branch** node which allows you to split your flow based on conditional statements without the need to write any custom code.
 You can configure multiple branches within a single node.
 The supported conditions are:\
     - Equals\
     - Not equals\
     - Less than\